Tag Archive for: Maieutics

 We are especially proud of our students and would like to thank all the generous donors who contributed to the fundraisers organized by AMESF and CNESF.

-Due to the current health situation, the implementation of the Ministry of Higher Education’s directive requires that classroom capacity be reduced by 50% at the Montpellier campus.
-Read more in this article.
+Due to the current health situation, the implementation of the Ministry of Higher Education’s circular requires that classroom capacity be reduced by 50% at the Montpellier campus.
+More information in this article.

-Update as of October 23, 2020: Like the Montpellier site, the Nîmes site has just been placed under a heightened alert.
+Update as of October 23, 2020: Like the Montpellier site, the Nîmes site has just been placed under an enhanced alert status.

 The measures are therefore being extended to the Nîmes site.
 See the relevant paragraphs below.